-When creating a new license record you must first enter a Purchase Detail Record which requires at the very minimum a Quantity (indicating the number or licenses that have been purchased).
+When creating a new license record you must first enter a Purchase Detail Record which requires at the very minimum a Quantity (indicating the number of licenses that have been purchased).
 You may also enter other purchasing details, such as the person who purchased the licenses, the person responsible (responsible for tracking licenses going forward) and the vendor (which does not necessarily need to be a company record in Maximo).

-To view which applications each license type has access to, you can click the ‘Applications Access List’ action from the More Actions menu which will open a dialog box.
+To view which applications each license type has access to, you can click the ‘Applications Access List’ action from the More Actions menu which will open a dialogue box.
 For each application in Maximo that exists under the product name specified on your license, it is clearly shown what type of access is allowed for each application whether it be FULL ACCESS, READSAVE, READONLY or NOACCESS.

 For those of you that are confused by the READSAVE access as I was, I will offer my best explanation.
-This functionality acts exactly as you would expect, if a user has access to only the READ and SAVE signature options for an application they will fit into this license model.
+This functionality acts exactly as you would expect if a user has access to only the READ and SAVE signature options for an application they will fit into this license model.
 However, I was finding that users with full access (READ, SAVE, NEW and DELETE) were still being considered LIMITED users.
-The reason that this was happening was due to the check box “Available for Limited License” being checked.
-This check box when checked gives limited users FULL access to these apps listed for a limited license.
+The reason that this was happening was due to the checkbox “Available for Limited License” being checked.
+This checkbox when checked gives limited users FULL access to these apps listed for a limited license.
 In the image shown, the middle record would enforce READSAVE access for express and limited licences however the top and bottom rows would allow limited users full access while express would be limited to READSAVE.

 A very common issue I’ve found when setting up a license record is finding the “Licenses deployed” field shows 0.
-This happens even when I know that users should exists for this specific license type.
+This happens even when I know that users should exist for this specific license type.
 The cause could be either that users do not have access to IBM

-Maximo Asset Management or that users have access other applications which are not part of IBM Maximo Asset Management.
+Maximo Asset Management or that users have access to other applications which are not part of IBM Maximo Asset Management.
 You can find out what applications or access users have that exists outside of the license configuration with the query below (taken from the IBM technote found here https://www-304.ibm.com/support/docview.wss?uid=swg21995723&acss=danl_4140_web)

 select unique app from applicationauth where (optionname='READ' or optionname='SAVE' or optionname='DELETE' or optionname='INSERT') and groupname in (select groupuser.groupname from groupuser where userid='<*TYPE USERS ID HERE*>' ) and (groupname not in (select varvalue from maxvars where varname='ALLUSERGROUP') or app not in ('PLUSCTMPLT','PLUSTCLAIM','PLUSTCNTMP','PLUSTCOMP','PLUSTCONST','PLUSTCOUNT','PLUSTDTIMP','PLUSTINSP','PLUSTLOGS','PLUSTPOS','PLUSTRS','PLUSTSTKRG','PLUSTTLMCD','PLUSTTMPLT','PLUSTVEND','PLUSTVS','CHANGEPSWD','CONTSFW','RPTOUTPUT','SFWLICVIEW','STARTCNTR','TLOAMSWCTG','PLUSPRESP')) and not exists (select 1 from maxlicapps where licensenum='<*TYPE LICENSE NUM HERE*>' and maxlicapps.appname= applicationauth.app);